hxr404/hxr404/README.md

 ### Support Me

-There are  many ways how to Contribute to my projects (see [CONTRIBUTE.md](CONTRIBUTE.md))<br>
+There are  many ways how to contribute to my projects (see [CONTRIBUTE.md](CONTRIBUTE.md))<br>

-But I also put lots of time, effort and money into my projects, so I really appreciate Donations.
+But I also put lots of time, effort and money into it, so I really appreciate Donations.

 You can either make a One-Time Donation or become a patron (=monthly/yearly subscription) and as a thank you receive some benefits.

 I have accounts on multiple platforms, so you have the choice which one to use.
+I'm currently avaiting approval for GitHub Sponsors, they double every Donation, so consider using that when its finally enabled.
+In the mean time ko-fi is also really great, they charge 0 fees for one-time donations and not much fees for monthly donations.

 Here are the Links: